xarray-contrib/xarray.dev/src/posts/gpu-pipeline/index.md

 - Synthetic Data (i.e. Training throughput): Throughput of the data loading using synthetic data (to remove the data loading bottleneck).

 The results show that the data loading step is the main bottleneck in our pipeline, with **much** lower throughput compared to the training step.

+PyTorch’s `DataLoader` includes options like `num_workers`, `pin_memory`, and `prefetch_factor` that can improve I/O performance.
+We didn’t tune these in our setup, but this blog post shows how they can be used to overlap I/O latency when streaming Zarr data from the cloud using Xarray, Xbatcher, and Dask.

 ## Hackathon: Strategies Explored!